unvt/charites/docs/source/usage/example2.rst

    :scale: 75%
    :align: center

-It is good to know that if your source json has some folder structure in its layer ids, that structure would be maintained when you import.
+(Tips) It is good to know that if your source json has some folder structure in its layer ids, that structure would be maintained when you import.

 .. image:: ./img/example02-005.png
    :scale: 75%